-COVID-19 will have major implications for wildland fire management this fire season, because of severe social distancing and hygiene requirements.
+COVID-19 has major implications for wildland fire management, because of severe social distancing and hygiene requirements.
 We are collecting procedures and guidance created around the world to help prepare wildland fire professionals globally for fire management during this pandemic.
-By filling in this survey, you can help us keep people safe from COVID-19 while also keeping them safe from unwanted, damaging wildland fires.
+With this second global survey we aim to collect experiences and lessons learned about fire management during COVID-19.
+By filling out this survey, you can help us keep people safe from COVID-19 while also keeping them safe from unwanted wildland fires.

 By using existing groups and networks to discuss this issue, obtain input and collate ideas, it will be possible to more quickly establish the principles and options for adapting to the constraints and opportunities that COVID-19 is imposing.

-To clarify the implications of COVID-19 restrictions on wildland fire management, map current thinking and collate any plans, protocols or procedures to prepare an initial list for consideration by those with the responsibility for fire management.
+To clarify the implications of COVID-19 restrictions on wildland fire management and the people involved, and to collect lessons learned.
 We here define fire management as including the full disaster management cycle from risk reduction (prevention, mitigation) and readiness (preparedness, preparation), to response (suppression), recovery (restoration, rehabilitation) and review.

 If the agencies in countries work in isolation or internally on this issue they may take longer to get to the same set of ideas, overlook some ideas and/or prioritise less efficiently.

 Results from this survey will be used to formulate guidance for wildland fire professionals around the world in developed and developing countries, in the form of a short report to support practitioners and a short English language scientific publication aimed at scientists.
-Both publications will be open access and freely available for use.
+All publications are open access and freely available for use.

 This study has received no funding.